TeskaLabs/asab/docs/how-tos/03_rest_api.md

     mongo
 ```

 3. **Install Postman** in case you do not have it ([download here on the official website](https://www.postman.com/downloads/)).
 We will use Postman to test the webservice REST API.
-In Postman, you can create your collection of HTTP requests, save the collections, or automatically generate documentation.
+In Postman, you can create your collection of HTTP requests, save the HTTPs requests as templates, or automatically generate documentation.

 4. **Prepare the structure of the project.** Every ASAB microservice consists of several Python modules.
 Create the following file structure in your repository: